The Maurice and Vivienne Wohl Society

 The Felix M. Warburg Society was established in the tradition of JDC’s first president, Felix M. Warburg, a great humanitarian and legendary philanthropist with a passionate concern for helping those in need.
 The Felix M. Warburg Society recognizes the commitment of individuals, families, and foundations.

-JDC honors members of The Felix M. Warburg Society with a limited-edition replica of the JDC Seder plate, a symbol of the eternal strength of the Jewish people and our commitment to one another.
+JDC honors members of The Felix M. Warburg Society with a limited-edition replica of the JDC Seder Plate, a symbol of the eternal strength of the Jewish people and our commitment to one another.

 "I consider myself a servant of the Jewish people and my duty is to help carry out those measures which are wanted by them."